seif-kishtah/PackGen/README.md

 │       └── icon.png            # Example icon file
 └── .gitignore                  # Specifies files to ignore in Git

-How to Use the App 🖥️
+## How to Use the App 🖥️

-Enter Packet Details:
+-**Enter Packet Details**:
   Fill in the packet details (e.g., source, destination, protocol, payload) in the input fields.
-Save Packet:
+-**Save Packet**:
   Click the "Save" button to save the packet to the "Saved Packets" table.
-Send Packet:
+-**Send Packet**:
   Click the "Send" button to send the packet to the "Sent Packets" table.
-View Packets:
+-**View Packets**:
 The "Saved Packets" table displays all saved packets.
 The "Sent Packets" table displays all sent packets.